NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/Track1/YOLO_IPL/README.md

 ### Installing

 Download the package of [YOLOv2](https://github.com/pjreddie/darknet) and extract all the contents.
 Replace the files in YOLOv2 by those given in this directory.
+The trained model (weights) can be downloaded [here](https://drive.google.com/file/d/1VKBZyJ0s2ejx3FWgr-r3iJ-Tu0QFokvd/view?usp=sharing).
 Follow the instruction in Joseph Redmon's [blog](https://pjreddie.com/darknet/yolov2/) to make and test the trained model.
 The given bash files provide examples of processing the entire dataset.

 <div align="center">
     <img src="demo.png", width="1000">